 In addition to a lot of the pitfalls associated with the restriction, there really isn’t much evidence to support the idea that digestion is improved by limiting to the same foods over and over again.
 You can get the same results without restricting to this level.

-Due to the cons I’ve mentioned, The Vertical Diet isn’t a diet I recommend.
+Due to the cons I’ve mentioned, The Vertical Diet isn’t a diet I recommend to my athletes.
 It has a lot of rules that aren’t necessary to achieve the desired outcomes.
+I believe there are equally effective methods to achieve optimal performance without these drawbacks.

 From another perspective though, it doesn’t have any downsides from a physical performance perspective.
 It is very simple to follow once you get a rhythm with it.
-For people who like simplicity and find their diet is actually a lot better when they have less choices available, it could be a solid option in comparison to alternatives.
+For people who like simplicity and find their diet is actually a lot better when they have fewer choices available, it could be a solid option in comparison to alternative approaches.

 Aidan is a Brisbane based dietitian who has been exposed to the most recent and up-to-date evidence based approaches to dietetic intervention.
 Dating back to well before starting uni he has been fascinated by all things nutrition, particularly the effects of different dietary approaches on body composition and sports performance.
 Due to this passion, he has built up an extensive knowledge base in multiple areas of nutrition and is able to help clients with a variety of conditions.
 One of Aidan’s main strengths is his ability to adapt plans based on the clients desires.
 By having such a thorough understanding of optimal nutrition for different situations he is able to develop detailed meal plans for clients, or provide flexible guidance that can contribute to improving the clients overall quality of life.
 He offers services both in-person and online.